algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_python_mypy-True/README.md

 1. If you update to the latest source code and there are new dependencies you will need to run `algokit bootstrap all` again
 2. Follow step 3 above

+### Continuous Integration

+For pull requests against this repository the following checks are performed by GitHub Actions:
+ - Python dependencies using pip-audit
+ - Formatting using Black
+ - Linting using Ruff
+ - Types using MyPy
+ - Python tests are executed
+ - Smart contract artifacts are built
+ - Smart contract artifacts are checked for changes.
+This ensures that changes to the smart contract are not accidentally introduced.
+After first creating a smart contract or making changes to it, the smart contracts should be built and commit the associated artifacts if you are happy with the changes.
+ - Smart contract is deployed to a AlgoKit LocalNet instance

+### Continuous Deployment

+After merging the following actions are performed
+  - Continuous Integration checks are re-run
+  - Smart contract is deployed to testnet using [algonode](https://algonode.io)

+    The `DEPLOYER_MNEMONIC` secret needs to be defined as a [GitHub environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets) for a Test environment, this account will be used to deploy the app to the Test environment

+    The `DISPENSER_MNEMONIC` is an optional secret, if defined it will be used to fund the deployer account.
+If it is not defined then the Deployer account will need to be funded manually.

 # Tools

 This project makes use of Python to build Algorand smart contracts.
 The following tools are in use: